brandterin755-sudo/Erin-Brandt/README.md

 # Erin-Brandt
 This app was created as a one-stop-shop for the marketing industry.
+This application can be used for the marketing department within an organisation or freelance digital marketers.
+This easy to navigate application includes a note generator, a schedule and planner to plan promotional releaeses as well as track deadlines for the release, as well as a tab to create easy promotional content with templates that can easily be edited to fit the brands identity.
+Additionally there is an AI research assistant that analyses current trends as well as keeping track of competitors in the industry.
+Client confidentially is also maintained as no client information is needed to be entered into the database.